OpenAgentsInc/v2/docs/systems/dynamic-titles.md

 ## Troubleshooting

-- If the animation doesn't trigger when updating a chat title, check that:
+If the animation doesn't trigger when updating a chat title, check that:

-  1. The `generateTitle` function is being called correctly after the first assistant message.
+1. The `generateTitle` function is being called correctly after the first assistant message in the `useChat` hook.
+2. The `onTitleUpdate` callback is being passed to the `useChat` hook in the `ChatsPane` component.
-  2. The `handleTitleUpdate` function is being called when a title is updated.
+3. The `handleTitleUpdate` function in `ChatsPane` is being called when a title is updated.
-  3. The `isUpdated` prop is being passed correctly to the `ChatItem` component.
+4. The `isUpdated` prop is being passed correctly to the `ChatItem` component.
-  4. The `updatedChatIds` state in `ChatsPane` is being updated and cleared correctly.
+5. The `updatedChatIds` state in `ChatsPane` is being updated and cleared correctly.
+6. The `shouldAnimate` variable in the `ChatItem` component is correctly set based on the `isNew` and `isUpdated` props.

+If you're still experiencing issues:

+1. Add console.log statements in key areas to track the flow of data and function calls.
+2. Check the browser console for any error messages.
+3. Verify that the Convex functions (generateTitle, updateThreadData) are working correctly by checking the Convex dashboard.
+4. Ensure that the framer-motion library is correctly installed and imported in the `ChatItem` component.

 ## Future Improvements